Dasharo/docs/docs/variants/msi_z690/initial-deployment.md

 **IMPORTANT!** You will need a second USB storage to keep the dumped firmware backup or alternatively upload it to some cloud or network drive (Ubuntu live has a Firefox browser installed).
 Ubuntu live image is volatile and has no persistent storage.
-All changes made in live image will be lost after reboot.
+All changes made in the live image will be lost after reboot.

 ### Migrating SMBIOS unique data

 To migrate the SMBIOS system UUID and board serial number follow the Linux instructions below before attempting to flash the binary.
 The procedure is supported on Dasharo version v1.0.0 and later and requires cbfstool built from coreboot tree.
-Follow the [Building Manual](building-manual.md) using v1.0.0 version or newer and then:
+Follow the [Building Manual](building-manual.md) using the v1.0.0 version or newer and then:

 ```bash